What’s the Difference Between Broccoli, Broccolini, Broccoli Rabe, and Chinese Broccoli?

-If you made a New Year's resolution to include more greens in your diet, these four winter greens are a good place to start.
+If you’ve set a goal to include more greens in your diet, these four winter greens are a good place to start.
 While they all come bearing firm stalks topped with deep-green leaves and florets, do you really know what sets broccoli, Broccolini, broccoli rabe, and Chinese broccoli apart?

 The Difference Between Broccoli, Broccolini, Broccoli Rabe, and Chinese Broccoli